TrishadKano/DATA-SCIENCE-PROJECTS/README.md

 Handling and processing large datasets efficiently.

-Creating interactive dashboards and data visualizations in Power BI and Excel.
+Creating interactive dashboards and data visualizations in Power BI and Excel📊 📈 .

 Automating data workflows and applying machine learning techniques.